 To find out more about how you can help support the development of this specialist ABI rehabilitation centre, contact us on 017687 72255 or email email@example.com

 “When our son had his brain injury my husband and I thought we’d never get back up onto the fells together and never did we think our son could climb one.
 Today he climbed his first fell with lots of encouragement and lot of physical support.
 The sense of achievement for him is unparalleled and worth more than money can buy.”

 “The planned ABI course will be really important to keep giving a regular boost – I’ve been here about 20 times since my ABI and I’ve got another 3 visits planned this year, maybe more.
 The air is great and the views are wonderful.
 It makes me feel good in the outdoors”.- John Gaimster

 If you would like to know more about the whole ABI project, additional information can be found here.

-If you, or anyone you know, is interested in attending an ABI Rehabilitation Course please contact the bookings team on 017687 72255.
+Alternatively, If you, or someone you know may benefit from attending an ABI Rehabilitation Course please contact the bookings team on 017687 72255.